Abhishek-api/api-specification/README.md

 We use [Spectral](https://stoplight.io/open-source/spectral/) to style and validity check our files.
 If you're using Stoplight Studio, this picks up our style definition by default.
 Otherwise, you can install the tool locally like this:

-Install node version.
-If using node version manger you can:
+Install NodeJS, if not already installed.
+If using node version manger (nvm) you can:
 ```
-nvm install && nvm use
+nvm use || nvm install
 ```

 Install node dependencies: